 Along with these installations, two ships are being considered for renaming: the USNS Maury and the USS Chancellorsville.

 Are Confederate grave markers subject to removal?

 No. Section 370 of the 2021 NDAA specifically excludes grave markers from removal.
 The commission will not recommend disturbing remains or modifying grave markers in any way.
 The commission was charged with further defining what constitutes a grave marker and those considerations will be included in the final report to Congress.

 How will new names be selected for installations?

 Congress mandated incorporating local sensitivities in the process and recommendations.
 Because we recognize the great importance of this, the commission has visited all installations identified for renaming and engaged with local community stakeholders whenever possible to ensure their voices carry weight in the process.
 Members of the public were also invited to submit recommendations for new names to the commission via this website from September 7 until December 1, 2021 – more than 34,000 submissions were received for consideration (the number of submissions received for any particular name will not influence final recommendations made by the Commission – suggested names will be considered by the commissioners based solely on their merit).
 The Commission will provide its final recommendations to Congress by Oct.
 1, 2022.

 What criteria are being considered for new names?

-While we are still working to finalize the official criteria, the commission generally agrees that the names of our military installations should appropriately reflect the courage, values and sacrifices of our diverse military men and women, with consideration given to the local or regional significance of names and their potential to inspire and motivate our service members.
+The names of our military installations should appropriately reflect the courage, values and sacrifices of our diverse military men and women, with consideration given to the local or regional significance of names and their potential to inspire and motivate our service members.

 When will the installation names actually be changed?